Prescription drug insurance

 Children remain covered by their parents' plan until their 18th birthday, at which time they or their parents must take certain steps.

-Generally speaking, children who turn 18 may remain covered by their parents' plan if they meet the following conditions:
+Generally speaking, children who turn 18 must remain covered by their parents' plan if they meet the following conditions:

 - they are full-time students in an educational institution at the secondary, college or university level;